|Notice how the composition of this sparse still life is deft--from

 to go in terms of figuring out all the ins and outs of painting flowers, which

-experience, will find intriguing—painting methods and techniques, and how to
+experience, you will find intriguing painting methods and techniques from these instructors, plus how to

 create the most moving painting possible.
 Enjoy!